Kyler Murray Puts Tua Tagovailoa on Notice That Heisman Race Is Far from Over

 However, in addition to destroying Tagovailoa in volume stats, Murray is dead even with him in efficiency.
 Murray has completed 70.6 percent of his passes at a rate of 12.0 yards per attempt.
 Tagovailoa's numbers are 69.2 and 12.1, respectively.

-You can completely disregard the whole "Tagovailoa has the luxury of a much better defense" argument—as well as the fact that Alabama has five future pros at wide receiver while Murray's third-best target is Grant Calcaterra—and still appreciate the fact that the two QBs are on an equal plane as far as passing stats are concerned.
+You can disregard the whole "Tagovailoa has the luxury of a much better defense" argument—as well as the fact that Alabama has five future pros at wide receiver while Murray's third-best target is Grant Calcaterra—and still appreciate that the two QBs are on an equal plane as far as passing stats are concerned.

-The kicker is Murray's legs, though.
+The kicker is Murray's legs.

 Tagovailoa doesn't run much.
 He's no statue in the pocket, but his 185 yards and four touchdowns pale in comparison to Murray's marks of 853 and 11.

-We can argue for hours about whether Oklahoma and its dreadful defense deserve to go to the playoff, but it's becoming abundantly clear that Murray is the best one-man show in the country and that he deserves the stiff-armed trophy.
+We can argue for hours about whether Oklahoma and its dreadful defense should go to the playoff, but it's becoming abundantly clear that Murray is the best one-man show in the country and that he deserves the stiff-armed trophy.

 Kerry Miller covers college football and men's college basketball for Bleacher Report.
 You can follow him on Twitter, @kerrancejames.

-3 Takeaways from No. 6 Oklahoma's Thrilling Win Over No. 13 WVU
+No. 6 OU Tops No. 13 WVU on the Road